dazuma/toys/toys/README.md

 makes it easy to control subprocesses.

-For a more detailed look at Toys, see the {file:docs/tutorial.md Extended Tutorial} and {file:docs/guide.md User Guide}.
+For a more detailed look at Toys, see the {file:docs/tutorial.md Extended Tutorial} and the {file:docs/guide.md User Guide}.

 ## Contributing